What Is a Digital Loyalty Card? Complete 2026 Guide

 The bottom line

-A digital loyalty card is simply a paper punch card that lives in your customer’s phone wallet.
+A digital loyalty card is simply a paper punch card that lives on your customer’s phone.
 No app download.
 No account creation.
 No friction.

 For customers: it’s convenient — always there, never lost.